schleuse / dindent

 If you are looking to remove malicious code or make sure that your document is standards compliant, consider the following alternatives:

-If you need to indent your code in the development environment, beware that earlier mentioned libraries will attempt to fix your markup (that's their primary purpose; indentation is a by-product).
+If you only want to indent your code, beware that earlier mentioned libraries will attempt to fix your markup (that's their primary purpose; indentation is a by-product).

 Regex